HALFpipe/ImputationProtocol/README.md

 <li>
 <p>
 Finally, run the <code>imputationserver</code> command for the correct sample population (usually <code>mixed</code>).
-Note that the population is only used to exclude variants during the [quality control step](https://imputationserver.readthedocs.io/en/latest/pipeline/#quality-control), where for each variant the minor allele frequency in the population reference is compared to the sample using a chi-squared test.
+Note that the population is only used to exclude variants during the <a href="https://imputationserver.readthedocs.io/en/latest/pipeline/#quality-control">quality control step</a>, where for each variant the minor allele frequency in the population reference is compared to the sample using a chi-squared test.
 For the imputation step, the imputation server always uses the entire <a href="https://imputationserver.readthedocs.io/en/latest/reference-panels/#1000-genomes-phase-3-version-5">1000 Genomes Phase 3 v5</a> genome reference.
 </p>